 Out of the box, the HTC Vive ships with two face cushions of different sizes.
 Although these are comfortable at first, the soft foam manages to collect a fair share of dirt and sweat over time.

-While HTC does sell its own replacements, VR Cover has begun offering a new and arguably superior version of these face cushions.
+While HTC does sell its own replacements, VR Cover offers arguably superior version of these face cushions.
 Padded with thinner foam and lined with PU leather, these are not only a more hygienic alternative but also increase the headset's potential field of vision.
-These replacement pads ship in a pack of two, priced at $29.99.
+These replacement pads ship in a pack of two, priced at $29.90.

 Hyperkin silicone skins

 Most people end up bumping their HTC Vive controllers against the wall, no matter how clear the chaperone ends up being.
 With each of these controllers coming in at $129.99 per piece, protecting them will be a great investment in the long term.

 Hyperkin's purpose-made skins for the HTC Vive add an extra layer of protection, while also coating them with a personal flair.
 Made out of a thick silicone, the skins should help prevent any surface-level damage, including bumps and scratches.
 Skins are available for both the HMD and controllers, priced at $14.99 and $19.99 respectively.